-The CAP1203 has 3 power states depending on the status of the STBY and DSLEEP bits.
+The CAP1293 has 4 power states depending on the status of the STBY, COMBO, and DSLEEP bits.
 When the device transitions between power states, previously detected touches (for channels that are being de-activated) are cleared and the sensor input status bits are reset.

-- Active The normal mode of operation.
-The device is monitoring capacitive sensor inputs enabled in the Active state. - 2.
-Standby When the STBY bit is set, the device is monitoring the capacitive sensor inputs enabled in the Standby state.
+Active - The normal mode of operation.
+The device is monitoring capacitive sensor inputs enabled in the Active state.

+- 2. Standby When the STBY bit is set, the device is monitoring the capacitive sensor inputs enabled in the Standby state.
 Interrupts can still be generated based on the enabled channels.
 The device will still respond to communications normally and can be returned to the Active state of operation by clearing the STBY bit.
-Power consumption in this state is dependent on the number of sensor inputs enabled as well as averaging, sampling time, and cycle time.

-3. Deep Sleep - When the DSLEEP bit is set, the device is in its lowest power state.
-It is not monitoring any capacitive sensor inputs While in Deep Sleep, the CAP1203 can be awakened by SMBus communications targeting the device.
+Power consumption in this state is dependent on the number of sensor inputs enabled as well as averaging, sampling time, and cycle time. - 3.
+Combo When the COMBO bit is set, the device is monitoring capacitive sensor inputs enabled in the Active state as well as inputs enabled in the Standby state (hence the name "Combo").
+Interrupts can still be generated based on the enabled channels.
+The device will still respond to communications normally and can be returned to the Active state of operation by clearing the COMBO bit.
+Power consumption in this state is dependent on the number of sensor inputs enabled as well as averaging, sampling time, and cycle time. - 4.
+Deep Sleep When the DSLEEP bit is set, the device is in its lowest power state.
+It is not monitoring any capacitive sensor inputs.
+While in Deep Sleep, the CAP1293 can be awakened by SMBus communications targeting the device.
 This will not cause the DSLEEP to be cleared so the device will return to Deep Sleep once all communications have stopped.
 The device can be returned to the Active state of operation by clearing the DSLEEP bit.